APEX-AI/Docs/technical-whitepaper.md

 - AI
 - Entertainment
 - Jobs
-### 125m - Self Driving Car Connectors
-Xepa will get behind the wheel.
-One use could be to create an Uber competitor.
 ### 150m - Real Estate
 APEX will design a series of protocols for buying and transfering physical property.
-### 175m - Physical Space Connectors
-APEX will design a series of protocols that describe the physical world.
-Practical applications maybe a preservation system for a wildlife refuge.
-### 200m - Physical Space Connectors
-APEX will design a series of protocols that describe the physical world.
-Practical applications maybe a preservation system for a wildlife refuge.
 ### 250m - Distributed deep-learning computing platform (Ethereum for deep-learning)
 We will build a blockchain where miners earn gas for performing deep-learning processes.